 Signs are first recognized in puppies.

-Gentic testing, clinical signs, radiographs, and laboratory tests are all used to diagnose this condition.
+Genetic testing, clinical signs, radiographs, and laboratory tests are all used to diagnose this condition.

 If left untreated, dogs deteriorate rapidly.
 Because nutritional rickets is much more common than HVDRR, affected dogs are often incorrectly treated for nutritional rickets to no avail and are often euthanized due to poor response to therapy.
 Catching HVDRR early can inform appropriate treatment.
 However, any skeletal abnormalities that develop prior to treatment are permanent.

-Genetic testing will give your puppy the best chance of catching this disease early.
+- Genetic testing will give your puppy the best chance of catching this disease early.

 This mutation was first described in a Pomeranian.